Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-oleobjects-and-activex/read-active-xcontrol-properties/_index.md

 weight: 10
 url: /words/net/working-with-oleobjects-and-activex/read-active-xcontrol-properties/
 ---
-# **Step by Step Guide: Reading ActiveX Control Properties Using Aspose.Words for .NET**

 In this step-by-step guide, we will show you how to read properties of ActiveX controls in a Word document using Aspose.Words for .NET.
 We'll provide you with the complete source code and show you how to format the markdown output.